 In determining the adequate amount of provision a distinction is made between the need for calculating a special provision on an individual basis and a special provision on a group basis for clients grouped in categories with similar risk characteristics, including segments to which the client belongs and total amount of exposure at client level.
-Total exposure of clients consists of the balance of receivable and offbalance balance of receivables, including undrawn amounts of loans.
+Total exposure of clients consists of the balance of receivable and off-balance balance of receivables, including undrawn amounts of loans.

 The process of calculating a special provision on an individual basis is intended to measure impairment at client level.
 Individual provisions are measured as the difference between the book value of a receivable and present value of expected future cash flows (excluding future impairments not recognized as already occurred) discounted using the effective interest rate for the particular financial asset (e.g. effective interest rate specified in the contract).
 In other words, the provision is set in the amount of the individual receivable for which collection is doubtful.
-In the event that the effective interest rate is not available, in calculating the provision an alternative interest rate is used which (private individuals, entrepreneurs and small entities) and 12 months is compliant with rules specified in the Bank's internal regulations. for corporate customers in accordance with the range recommended In determining the present value of a receivable, first the discounted by the UniCredit Group, between four and twelve months. cash flow from repayment of principal, interest and any other cash For receivables from transactions with other banks a provision will be flows associated with the placement are determined.
-After that, the discounted cash flow from the net realizable value of impaired assets calculated and assigned only if there is actual impairment of value per such transactions. is determined for the given placement.
-Finally, the net present value of future cash flows is compared to the carrying amount of the particular asset and the amount of the provision for impairment of the given placement is calculated and reported in the income statement.
+In the event that the effective interest rate is not available, in calculating the provision an alternative interest rate is used which is compliant with rules specified in the Bank's internal regulations.
+In determining the present value of a receivable, first the discounted cash flow from repayment of principal, interest and any other cash flows associated with the placement are determined.
+After that, the discounted cash flow from the net realizable value of impaired assets is determined for the given placement.
+Finally, the net present value of future cash flows is compared to the carrying amount of the particular asset and the amount of the provision for impairment is calculated and reported in the income statement.